Everything Works

 Another reason “everything works” is a lack of visibility into what doesn’t.

-On the other side, if collection and reporting mechanisms are in place, “perfect” dashboards can be a red flag too.
-Suspiciously low latency or a persistent 0% error rate is often a sign of misleading reporting — where errors are silently swallowed and recorded as success, or metrics are incorrectly derived.
-The system reports it is “alive” simply because the process is running, while the data flow has already stopped.
+On the other side, if monitoring and reporting are in place, “perfect” dashboards can be a red flag too.
+Suspiciously low latency or a persistent 0% error rate is often a sign of misleading signals — where errors are silently swallowed and recorded as success, or metrics are incorrectly derived.
+The system reports it is “alive” simply because the process is running, while the data flow has stalled — or never started.

-There is no real visibility.
-It is a mirage: we are seeing a dashboard detached from the execution reality.
+There is no visibility.
+It is a mirage: an illusion detached from the execution reality.

 Execution